A new neo-Nazi group in Spokane harkens back to era of virulent extremism in the Northwest

 Experts who track extremism in the Spokane area said 14First’s members had been attempting to show an increasing presence locally.
 While small, 14First’s beliefs and appearances remind them of a virulent strain of extremism present in the Inland Northwest decades ago, when the skinheads held broader presence before the Aryan Nation’s compound in North Idaho was demolished in 2001.

-Extremist groups have lingered in the Northwest, but a neo-Nazi group brazen enough to stand in front of a synagogue and perform a Nazi salute seemed to hearken back to that era.
+Extremist groups have lingered in the Northwest, but a neo-Nazi group brazen enough to stand in front of a synagogue and perform a Nazi salute seemed to harken back to that era.

 “They really seem to be trying to set themselves up as more of a skinhead group, which frankly is pretty old fashioned,” said Kate Bitz, a fellow with the Western States Center, a Portland-based nonprofit that tracks extremism.